-A Level Art & Design: Illustration & Graphics

-Do you possess a lively, enquiring mind?
+A Level Art & Design: Illustration & Graphics Full Time / Level 3 / Callywith College How to Apply Do you possess a lively, enquiring mind?
 Do you enjoy developing your ideas through drawing and utilising a range of processes towards a final product?
-During the Illustration/Graphics course you will learn to develop design solutions, exploring the power of visual communication as an invaluable commercial tool.
+During the Illustration/Graphics course, you will learn to develop design solutions, exploring the power of visual communication as an invaluable commercial tool.
 The course is structured to support and develop your confidence and individual strengths, from illustrative and traditional studio-based skills through to more graphics and digitally based practice, allowing for a broad and creative approach to design.